 The rest is pretty much history.
 The grape variety has gone on to become the most planted and produced on the planet.
 When most of us think of wine, we think of Cab’s inky red tones in a glass.
 It has, in short, become synonymous with all of wine.

-With so much Cab out there where does one begin?
-Generally, where it’s warm and there are older, more established vines.
-That could mean anywhere from the American west coast to Australia or Argentina.
-Fret not, we’ve picked out the eleven best for you.
+With so much Cab out there, where does one begin?
+Generally, the place to begin is where it’s warm and there are older, more established vines.
+That could mean anywhere from the American West Coast to Australia or Argentina.
+Here are the 10 best Cabernet Sauvignon that we picked out for you.
 Cheers!

 10. Stark-Condé Three Pines